SyedShoeb22/devops-proj/README.md

 # DevOps Project: Automating GCP Instance Provisioning and User Creation with Terraform, Ansible, and GitHub Actions
-This guide details a step-by-step process for the following workflow:

 Use Terraform to provision a GCP VM instance.